HeloiseMuller/WorkflowBowBlast/README.md

 # WorkflowBowBlast

-WorkflowBowBlast runs automaticaly several tools to process raw Illumina reads, such as trimmomatic, bowtie2 and blastn.
+WorkflowBowBlast runs automaticaly several tools to process raw Illumina reads, such as trimmomatic, bowtie2, bedtools genomecov and blastn.

 # 1) Installation